One of the more common visual challenges that shooters have is cross-eye-dominance…where their dominant eye is different than their favored hand.

 Each of these cause shooters to have confusion when shooting with both eyes open and to have left-right misses even when they think their sights are perfectly aligned.

-For fast+accurate shooting, we want dominance stabilized to one eye…which we can do with a tool I created called the Ox String.
+For fast+accurate shooting, we want dominance stabilized to one eye.

 Scapegoat

-Besides assessing eye dominance incorrectly, a lot of shooting problems are blamed on eye dominance that aren’t caused by eye dominance.
+Besides assessing eye dominance incorrectly, a lot of shooting problems are blamed on cross dominance that aren’t caused by cross dominance.

 Same with eye coordination issues.
 Whether it’s tracking a moving target, visually fixating on a target while moving, or shifting focus from one target to another, we want our eyes to start and stop at the same time and on the same target.
 When people have challenges with this, they often blame it on eye dominance.